-5.4 MIKE SHE Couplings
+5.4 Groundwater Couplings

-The 'MIKE SHE couplings' editor allows the coupling of all or some of the rivers included in the river network to a MIKE SHE groundwater model.
-MIKE SHE will only exchange water with those branches that are listed in the 'MIKE SHE couplings' editor.
+The 'Groundwater couplings' editor allows the coupling of all or parts of the river and/or collection system network to a MIKE SHE groundwater model.
+It also allows coupling the river network to a FEFLOW groundwater model.

-To enable coupling to MIKE SHE, tick the 'Coupling to MIKE SHE' option in the 'Model type' editor.
+To enable groundwater coupling, tick the 'Coupling to MIKE SHE or FEFLOW' option in the 'Model type' editor.

-The rivers included in the coupling are those listed in the overview table at the bottom of the editor.
-Rivers are added or removed from the MIKE SHE coupling by using the 'Insert' and 'Delete' buttons at the top.
-The upper part of the editor displays the properties of the active river coupling in the overview table.
+The network items (rivers, manholes or pipes) included in the coupling are those listed in the overview table at the bottom of the editor.
+Coupled network items are added or removed using the 'Insert' and 'Delete' buttons at the top.

-The button 'Insert all rivers' will add all rivers which are not already present in the list of couplings to MIKE SHE.
+The button 'Insert selected' will add all rivers, pipes and/or manholes which are selected on the map and not already present in the list of couplings.

-The following parameters must be configured for each MIKE SHE coupling.
+The following parameters must be configured for each groundwater coupling.